The Lost Royal Treasure

 Tani has only wish and that is to go to school but because of the cleft in her lip, she is not allowed into the school compound.

-This book was written for the Ghana Cleft Foundation to help educate children with cleft lips and palates about their condition and to reduce the stigma associated with the condition.
+This book was commissioned by the Ghana Cleft Foundation to help educate children with cleft lips and palates about their condition and to reduce the stigma associated with the condition.

 To get copies of the book, or to find out more about the Ghana Cleft Foundation, or to sponsor cleft surgery for a child, please click on the link below.